-Making sure your project license is compatible with the licenses of its dependencies is never an easy task, but this is required for legal purposes.
-To automate this process and avoid mistakes, you can use the License audit feature currently supported by the following Qodana linters:
+Making sure that your project license is compatible with the licenses of its dependencies is never an easy task, but this is required for legal purposes.
+To automate this process and avoid mistakes, you can use License audit currently supported by several Qodana linters:

 How it works

 License audit collects information about project and dependency licenses using configuration files of dependency management tools and files containing license texts.
 Based on the information collected, it builds the dependency tree containing information about: